biuti/ZiboCabinTemp/README.md

 Simple Python script to get a feedback about cabin temperature in Zibo B737-800 modified.

 ## Features
-- As soon as boarding starts, flight assistant will start to report passengers' complains about cabin temperature if it's far from comfort temperature of 21°C
+- As soon as boarding starts, flight assistant will start to report passengers' complains about cabin temperature if it's far from comfort temperature selected in settings (default 21°C)

 ## Requirements
 - MacOS 10.14, Windows 7 and Linux kernel 4.0 and above